-2.5 Lineage Revision and Tree Re-collapsing
+2.6 Lineage Revision and Recollapse Tree

 Now we arrive at another prominent feature of CVTree approach, namely, justification of the resulted trees by direct comparison with taxonomy, instead of performing statistical re-sampling tests such as bootstrap or jackknife.
 For prokaryotes direct comparison with taxonomy has become feasible only quite recently.
-On one hand, the completion of the second edition of The Bergey's Manual of Systematic Bacteriology [Bergey's Manual Trust (2012)], which has been considered by many microbiologists as the best approximation to an official classification [Konstntinidis and Tiedje (2005)], provides a stateof-the-art framework for taxonomy together with current literature such as as IJSEM International Journal of Systematic and Evolutionary Microbiology.
-On the other hand, the development of the CVTree approach has provided prokaryotic phylogeny a convenient and comprehensible platform [Li et al. (2010); Hao (2011)].
+On one hand, the completion of the second edition of The Bergey's Manual of Systematic Bacteriology (Bergey's Manual Trust, 2001-2012), which has been considered by many microbiologists as the best approximation to an official classification (Konstntinidis & Tiedje, 2005), provides a state-of-the-art framework for taxonomy together with current literature such as as IJSEM International Journal of Systematic and Evolutionary Microbiology.
+On the other hand, the development of the CVTree approach has provided prokaryotic phylogeny a convenient and comprehensible platform (Hao, 2011; Li, Xu, & Hao, 2010).

-2.5.1 Taxonomic References
+2.6.1 Taxonomic References

 Speaking about taxonomy one must admit that there is no generally accepted standard for prokaryotic taxonomy.
 The temptation to become a standard makes the Bergey's systematics a more conservative source.
 For example, there were deadlines and other restrictions for inclusion in The Manual.
 Many newly sequenced genomes do not have neither a standing in bacterial nomenclature nor a validly published name.
 These organisms are not reflected in Bergey's Manual or in current literature.
 In contrast, the NCBI taxonomy, though disclaimed to be a taxonomic reference, is, in fact, more dynamic and up-to-date.
 At least, for any sequence deposited into GenBank there is a piece of lineage information in NCBI taxonomy, no matter how incomplete it might be.
-Therefore, CVTree3 takes initial lineage information from NCBI.
+Therefore, CVTree4 takes initial lineage information from NCBI.

-2.5.2 Lineage Modification file
+2.6.2 Lineage Modification file